deepthi2228/Project/README.md

 Required Tools
 Code Editor: Visual Studio Code (or your preferred editor)
 Browser: Google Chrome (or any modern browser)
-Node.js & npm: To manage dependencies and run the React application
+Node.js & npm: To manage dependencies and run the React application</h6>

 UI: